-And it’s autumn.
+And suddenly, it’s autumn.
 It’s chilly and dry.
 I can feel winter right around the corner, even through these last lingering days of sunshine.

 During these ‘transition’ seasons of spring and fall, I think more about self care.
 Especially this time of year, when I know the stress and busyness of the winter holidays is right around the corner, along with shorter, darker days, cold temperatures and lots of cold and flu germs.